Nicolemann98/My-fullstack-project/README.md

 9. Once it has finished running, at the top, click `Open app`
    ![image](https://github.com/user-attachments/assets/ffc00331-2574-42bc-9bec-34a0d4b93adb)

-Once you have done all of that, you should be directedd to the page where you have hosted this project.
+Once you have done all of that, you should be directed to the page where you have hosted this project.
 Note that none of the data from this project will be transferred over as you will be using your own database so it will be a blank slate.
 The only registered user will be the admin one created within the database steps.

 ## Credits